Writing Buyer Love Letters to a Home Seller Does Not Work

 Writing Buyer Love Letters Does Not Work

-In our experience as a house buyer, we have encountered several clients who believe in the emotional aspect of this process.
-But, that’s the deal with buyers writing love letters to home sellers, it might not work or it just might.
+In our experience as cash home buyers, we have encountered several clients who believe in the emotional aspect of this process.
+But that’s the deal with buyers writing love letters to home sellers: it might not work, or it just might.
 Trust me, it does not make a significant impact as the sellers are in it for the money, and rightly so.

 I’ll explain why these so-called love letters are insignificant and ineffective in today’s housing market.